What problem are they working on?

 - Over 56 billion farmed animals and 1 trillion fish are killed every year by humans.

-- Farmed animals often experience crowded confinement, painful toe or beak mutilations, inhumane handling, and slaughter.
+- Farmed animals often experience crowded confinement, painful tail or beak mutilations, inhumane handling, and brutal slaughter.

 - Many more animals suffer in the wild – wild animals are regularly eaten alive by predators and endure starvation, injury, and painful diseases.